polydice/jquery-tinyslide/README.md

 ### Dependency

-Since this package acts as a jquery extension, it depends on jquery.
-Be sure that you have jquery installed properly before requiring it.
+Since this package acts as a jQuery extension, it depends on jQuery.
+Be sure that you have jQuery installed properly before requiring it.

 ### Usage